 Images could not be transferred to the computer or printed due to the large amount of images (approx. 1000) stored on the memory card.
 Use a commercially available USB card reader to transfer the images.
-To print, insert the memory card into the printer's card slot to print.
+Insert the memory card into the printer's card slot to print.